 This is the Eleventh Thematic Guide in the Euracademy series.
-It was included as a reference tool in the Twelfth Summer Academy, held in Loski Potok, Slovenia from 13th July to 21st July 2013.
-The Eleventh Summer Academy was organised by Euracademy Association in co-operation with Notranjski Ekološki Center, Cerknica, Slovenia.
-This Thematic Guide was revised in the light of the discussions in the summer academy, enriched with examples brought in by participants, and published.
+It will be used as a reference tool in the Twelfth Summer Academy, held in Loski Potok, Slovenia from 13th July to 21st July 2013.
+The Eleventh Summer Academy is organised by Euracademy Association in co-operation with Notranjski Ekološki Center, Cerknica, Slovenia.
+This Thematic Guide will be revised in the light of the discussions in the summer academy, enriched with examples brought in by participants, and published.
 It aims to provoke the reader's thinking on topics as:

-- > The challenges that rural landscapes are facing in relation to their heritage and cultural makeup - The contribution of the European Landscape Convention in the preservation of the cultural elements of landscapes and the mobilisation of local communities - The contribution of the creative industries in highlighting and valorising the links between culture, landscapes and heritage. - ➤ Learning and education in the creative, cultural and heritage sectors (including inter-generational connections) - > Creating new jobs (economic development) through the creative, cultural and heritage industries - Motivating local communities and encouraging the contribution of local culture and heritage to community development - Balancing the needs of development and protection of community local cultural heritage
+- > The challenges that rural landscapes are facing in relation to their heritage and cultural makeup - > The contribution of the European Landscape Convention in the preservation of the cultural elements of landscapes and the mobilisation of local communities - The contribution of the creative industries in highlighting and valorising the links between culture, landscapes and heritage. - ➤ Learning and education in the creative, cultural and heritage sectors (including inter-generational connections) - Creating new jobs (economic development) through the creative, cultural and heritage industries Motivating local communities and the contribution of local culture and heritage to community development including tools for motivating local participants, growing local ownership and taking on responsibilities. - > Balancing the needs of development and protection of community local cultural heritage